iptv-org/awesome-iptv/README.md

 - [IPTV RestreamHub](https://github.com/antebrl/IPTV-Restream) - A comprehensive solution for synchronized IPTV watching (Watch2Gether), restreaming, proxying connection-limited playlists, and combining or sharing playlists seamlessly.
 - [IPTVPLAY](https://iptvplay.stream/en) - A simple web based IPTV player.
 - [IPTVPlayer.stream](https://iptvplayer.stream/) - A free web-based IPTV stream player that lets you import, manage, and stream IPTV playlists directly in your browser.
-- [PublicIPTV](https://publiciptv.com/) - a free online IPTV stream player that lets you explore and watch live TV from around the world.
+- [PublicIPTV](https://publiciptv.com/) - A free online IPTV stream player that lets you explore and watch live TV from around the world.

 #### Windows